ASkyeye/EtwPatching/README.md

-# EtwPatching
+# Patching ETW

-Patching Event Tracing for Windows, by overwriting "call ntdll!EtwpEventWriteFull" inside ntdll!EtwEventWrite , the patched call do the actual Event Writing
+Event Tracing for Windows (ETW) is an efficient kernel-level tracing facility that lets you log kernel or application-defined events to a log file.